MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Monadic Abstractions**

 Monadic custom computation expressions (using single-case discriminated unions for builders) are employed where appropriate.
-If monadic function composition is used (functions from FSharp.Core, FsToolkit, and FsToolkit.ErrorHandling), it is recommended to limit its usage to the following functions: `Option.map/bind`, `Result.map/bind`, `Option.defaultValue`, `Result.defaultValue/defaultWith`, and `Result.mapError`.
+If monadic function composition is used (functions from `FSharp.Core`, `FsToolkit`, and `FsToolkit.ErrorHandling`), it is recommended to limit its usage to the following functions: `Option.map/bind`, `Result.map/bind`, `Option.defaultValue`, `Result.defaultValue/defaultWith`, and `Result.mapError`.

 **Asynchronous Code**